Skip to content

 In the construction industry, there is "Building to Code" and there is "Building to Standard."
 While local codes set the minimum legal requirement, ASTM Standards define the best practices for longevity and performance.

 For stucco, there are two critical documents that dictate everything we do: ASTM C1063 (Installation of Lathing) and ASTM C926 (Application of Plaster).
-If a contractor ignores these rules, the warranty is void, and the wall is destined to fail.
+If a contractor ignores these rules, the manufacturer's warranty is void, and the wall is destined to fail.
 This guide translates the engineering jargon into homeowner reality.

 Free Assessment